dentsucreativeuk/dev-standards/README.md

 # Whitespace development standards
-**Note: This document is currently a Work In Progress** and should not be referred to for active development.
 If you would like to contribute to the repository, please do so with the following steps:

  1. Open an issue detailing the suggested changes.
  2. If changes are agreed, make them in a branch and then create a pull request.